 Is your workout program getting old?
-Tired of the same weight training cycle, circuit routine, or cardio exercise?
+Tired of the same weight training cycle, circuit routine or cardio exercise?
 Many people get into a rut by repeating the same old plan week after week.
-Your body needs change in order to effectively stimulate muscle growth and caloric expenditure.
-So, if you're not sure how to change things, here are a few examples of how to change the most common exercise routines.
+Your body needs change in order to stimulate muscle growth and caloric expenditure effectively.

-The most common weight lifting plan is a split routine where lifters will complete the following chart week after week:
+The most common weightlifting plan is a split routine where lifters will complete the following chart week after week:

-Monday: Chest and Triceps
+Monday: Chest and triceps

 - Bench press